naichinger/castorex-infra/README.md

 - Cloudflare Tunnel
     - This Tunnel has access to the k3s internal service subnet and can access all services in the cluster.

+Terraform also generates a ansible inventory file which is then used by ansible to deploy the k3s cluster with its default resources.

 ![img](docs/network.png)

 # Create Cluster with Ansible